WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

 ``parameters``
-  The Hagedorn parameters :math:`\{P, Q, S, p, q \}` of the initial wavepackets.
+  The Hagedorn parameters :math:`\{P, Q, S, p, q \}` of the initial wave-packets.
 The exact format of this variable depends on the simulation algorithm used, see above.

 ``coefficients``
-  A list with the lists of (index,value) tuples that set the coefficients of the basis functions for the initial wavepackets.
+  A list with the lists of (index,value) tuples that set the coefficients of the basis functions for the initial wave-packets.
 The exact format of this variable depends on the simulation algorithm used, see above.

 ``write_nth``
-  Save simulation data every n-th timestep
+  Save simulation data every n-th time-step

   * Possible values: Positive Integer where the case 0 is interpreted as *never*.
 In this case only the initial values are saved.